tapahtumakartta/tapahtumakartta/README.md

 # Tapahtumakartta
-Backend and web interface for the event map
+Backend and web interface for the event map WIP

 ![front page](https://i.imgur.com/lDrKsYm.png)

 ## About
-Tapahtumakartta is an easy tool, which you can use to create maps with custom markers.
+Tapahtumakartta is an easy tool, which you can use to create shareable event maps with custom markers.

 ## Requirements specification
 The interface consits of two main parts